leaysgur/cfw-bindings-wrangler-bridge/README.md

 await MY_KV.get("foo"); // "bar"
 ```

-Currently you need to update type definitions by yourself.
+Currently you may need to update type definitions by yourself. 😅

 ## Usage example